 - 6.3.1 Partners are encouraged to test and submit data on individual product configurations for qualification to ENERGY STAR.
 However, a Partner may qualify multiple product configurations under one Product Family designation if each configuration within the family meets one of the following requirements: - i.
 Individual products are built on the same platform, are eligible under and meet the same specific requirements in this specification, and are identical in every respect to the tested, representative product configuration except for housing and color; or - ii.
 Individual products meet the requirements of a product family, as defined in Section H), above.
-In this case, partners must test and submit data as required in Section 6.2.1ii. - 6.3.2 Partners are required to submit a Power and Performance Data Sheet for each product family that is submitted for qualification. - 6.3.3 All product configurations within a product family that is submitted for qualification must meet ENERGY STAR requirements, including products for which data was not reported.
+In this case, partners must test and submit data as required in Section 6.2.1ii. - 6.3.2 All product configurations within a product family that is submitted for qualification must meet ENERGY STAR requirements, including products for which data was not reported.